-By 14th century, intervention of the crown was being sought in disputes related to coat of arms inheritance and eventually, countries like England evolved elaborate legal systems overlooking medieval coat of arms and their inheritance.
+By the 14th century, the intervention of the crown was being sought in disputes related to the coat of arms inheritance, and eventually, countries like England evolved elaborate legal systems overlooking medieval coat of arms and their inheritance.

-The coat of arms was originally used by military chiefs, as an identification during battlefields.
-However, eventually the nobility at large came to use the coat of arms by the 13th century.
-In some cases, such as Germany, non-noble free men were also allowed the use of coat of arms.
+The coat of arms was originally used by military chiefs, as identification on battlefields.
+However, eventually, the nobility at large came to use the coat of arms by the 13th century.
+In some cases, such as in Germany, non-noble-freemen were also allowed the use of the coat of arms.

-Medieval coat of arms made use of complex elements, symbols, colours and divisions to indicate different meanings.
-Silver or white colour, for instance, signified wisdom.
-Red colour denoted patriotism, black indicated grief or resistance, maroon referred to a victorious family.
+Medieval coat of arms made use of complex elements, symbols, colors, and divisions to indicate different meanings.
+Silver or white color, for instance, signified wisdom.
+Red colour denoted patriotism, black indicated grief or resistance, and maroon referred to a victorious family.

-An anvil, for instance, was a symbol of honour, an arrow symbolised willingness to go to war, bear symbolised cunning and strength, bull symbolised bravery and generosity, castle represented vigilance and safety.
+An anvil, for instance, was a symbol of honour, an arrow symbolised willingness to go to war, a bear symbolised cunning and strength, a bull symbolised bravery and generosity, and a castle represented vigilance and safety.

-The medieval Coat of arms have been closely linked with jousting tournaments in some historical theories.
-According to these theories, the tradition of medieval coat of arms originated directly at the tourneys and jousting contests.
+The medieval Coat of arms has been closely linked with jousting tournaments in some historical theories.
+According to these theories, the tradition of the medieval coat of arms originated directly at the tourneys and jousting contests.

-This is supported by the fact that the first jousting tournament took place in the middle of 11th century and a century later, coat of arms had already begun to gain traction all over Europe.
-At the tournaments, pretend-battles between two groups of knights were fought.
-Before the battle, each group paraded with its coat of arms, which may have birthed the need for differing coat of arms eventually.
+This is supported by the fact that the first jousting tournament took place in the middle of the 11th century and a century later, coat of arms had already begun to gain traction all over Europe.
+At the tournaments, pretend battles between two groups of knights were fought.
+Before the battle, each group paraded with its coat of arms, which may have birthed the need for a differing coat of arms eventually.

 Among the key functions of the coat of arms was the identification of friends from foes during the mêlée of the battlefield.
-And since the families which accompanied the king during a battle belonged, in early medieval era to the warrior chieftains, and in later period to the nobility, so the coat of arms was limited to these classes in these periods.
+And since the families which accompanied the king during a battle belonged, in the early medieval era to the warrior chieftains, and in the later period to the nobility, so the coat of arms was limited to these classes in these periods.

-Families and individuals used complex symbols and heraldic elements to create unique coat of arms which came to be identified by them and inherited down the generations.
+Families and individuals used complex symbols and heraldic elements to create a unique coat of arms that came to be identified by them and inherited down the generations.